Varnasri/E-commerce-Sales-Analysis/README.md

 - Identifying the business moves in positive direction can guide inventory and marketing efforts.

 ### Analysis 7: Identify highest selling products that generated maximum revenue (Q.7)
-Query Description: This analysis calculates the total quantity sold price for each product category.
+**Query Description**: This analysis calculates the total quantity sold price for each product category.

 **Key Findings**:
 - Provides a linkage between revenue, product, and cumulative revenue tracking.